Professor Matt Fitzpatrick

 Research Biography

-Professor Fitzpatrick specialises in international history, in particular German and European history, as well as the history of European imperialism, German liberalism and nationalism.
-He is also interested in the comparative history of empires, and intellectual history.
-His most recent monograph is Purging the Empire: Mass Expulsions in Germany, 1871-1914.
+Professor Fitzpatrick is a prize winning historian who specialises in international history, in particular German and European history, as well as the history of European imperialism, German liberalism and nationalism.
+He is also interested in Pacific history, the comparative history of empires, and intellectual history.
+His most recent monographs are A Pacific Power: Liberal Imperialism in German Samoa (OUP 2025) and The Kaiser and the Colonies: Monarchy in the Age of Empire (OUP 2022).

 Research Interests

-My research focuses on comparative imperialism, German history, culture and politics, European history, the history of 'Great Power' involvement in the Middle East, genocide studies, and the history of ideas.
-My most recent monograph, published with Oxford University Press, is Purging the Empire: Mass Expulsions in Germany, 1871-1914.
+My research focuses on comparative imperialism, German history, culture and politics, European history, Pacific history, genocide studies, and the history of ideas.

 Expertise related to UN Sustainable Development Goals